Wednesday, November 26, 2025

 That’s when I decided to feed the data into an AI-assisted mapping tool to visualize exactly what the area might have looked like around 1805.

 The result?
 A clean, historically styled “Map of Auburn, N.J.”, showing the small parcels where these early tradesmen lived side by side, Robert Peterson the shoemaker, Andrew Pyle the weaver, Ephraim Barnes the carpenter, and John Christopher the neighbor whose land would one day tie the whole story together.
-(Note: Please comment at the end regarding the accuracy of this map.)
+(Note: Please see comment at the end regarding the accuracy of this map.)

 The Deed Data Behind the Map